Designed and created by Guideline Central in participation with the American Society of Hematology

 This patient summary means to discuss key recommendations from the American Society of Hematology (ASH) for transfusion support for sickle cell disease.

-- Note: sickle cell disease is an inherited genetic defect that causes red blood cells to deform under certain conditions.
+- Sickle cell disease is an inherited genetic defect that causes red blood cells to deform under certain conditions.
 Those deformed cells plug small blood vessels, causing pain and tissue damage.

 - Transfusions of blood or blood products can cause a potentially serious immune reaction.
 Symptoms include fever, chills, nausea, vomiting, diarrhea, itching, pain, feeling dread, and fainting blood in the urine.